labtrac/test-documentation/documentation/system-settings.md

 - *Print Delivery Note* - If selected a **Delivery Note** will automatically print when a job is completed.

-- *Print Patient Statement* - If selected a **Patient Statement** will automatically print when a job is completed
+- *Print Patient Statement* - If selected a **Patient Statement** will automatically print when a job is completed.

 - *On Approval Notes* - If selected an **On Approval Note** will automatically print when a job is sent out on approval.
 See [Stage Work](#StageWork).